Philippine ten-peso coin: BSP Coin Series

-In 200o, BSP issued the 10-piso coin to commemorate the new millennium and later in general circulation on July 16, 2001 for its 8th anniversary.
+In 2000, BSP issued the 10-piso coin to commemorate the new millennium.
+It later became general circulation coin on July 16, 2001 for its 8th anniversary and to replace the 10-piso New Design/BSP Series banknote.
 It has the profiles of Andrés Bonifacio and Apolinario Mabini in a con-joint or in tandem manner on the obverse side.
 The reverse side bears the seal of the Bangko Sentral ng Pilipinas which is consistent with the common reverse design of the other six denominations.
-This has been an additional denomination to the current coin circulation and a replacement for the 10-piso New Design/BSP Series banknote.
+This has been an additional denomination to the current coin circulation.

 New Generation Currency Coin Series

 Issued in 2017, the ten piso coin features a portrait of Apolinario Mabini, the denomination and year of issue on the obverse.
 The reverse side features the Kapa-kapa (Medinilla magnifica) flower and the current logo of the Bangko Sentral ng Pilipinas.